mrryanjohnston/CLIPSraylib/README.md

 Provides some very light wrapper functions in `userfunctions.c` that expose C-level raylib functions to a CLIPS rules engine.
-See the following files for working examples:
+See the files in the `examples` directory:

 ```
 program-2d-camera-platformer.bat